 Capital Area Library District

 Notice: This Web site is in transition.
 Many of the items/links are outdated.
-This site will be transitioning to a new platform this summer.
+This site will be transitioning to a new platform in early 2015.
 Please check back for updated content.
 In the meantime, much of the information is still useful.
 If you have any questions about the site, please contact Bonnie Powers, Capital Area Library District Consultant, firstname.lastname@example.org.

 The Capital Area Library District coordinates and provides opportunities to 22 public library locations and 2 administrative offices in Cumberland, Dauphin, and Perry counties through services, resources, and collections.